-Black Friday and Cyber Monday are almost upon us – who is not tempted to purchase (another!) pair of shoes, a smoothie maker, an iToaster or anything else at a discounted price?
-Black Friday and Cyber Monday are, after all, amongst the busiest shopping days especially in the in the States, with around 30% of annual retail sales occurring between this time and Christmas.
+Black Friday and Cyber Monday are almost upon us – who isn’t tempted to purchase (another!) pair of shoes, a smoothie maker, an iToaster or anything else at a discounted price?
+Black Friday and Cyber Monday are, after all, amongst the busiest shopping days especially in the States, with around 30% of annual retail sales occurring between this time and Christmas.

 If you are a bit of an environment nut like us, you will immediately think about all the waste packaging discarded during this marketing exercise.
 Re-thinking how we shop seems the best way to make a change and to prompt companies to evolve towards more ethical practices.

 We stick to the philosophy of the “three R’s”- Re-use, Reduce, Recycle through small gestures that, without hugely affecting our everyday life, can have a significant impact on the environment.

 Don’t get us wrong – our aim is far from wanting to take the pleasure out of the festive season!
 That’s why we have put together a little guide for the conscious shopper.